 A pendulum is described by the following dynamic equations:

 The objective of the controller is to adjust the force on the cart to move the pendulum mass to a new final position.
 Ensure that initial and final velocities and angles of the pendulum are zero.
 The position of the pendulum mass is initially at -1 and it is desired to move it to the new position of 0 within 6.2 seconds.
 Demonstrate controller performance with changes in the pendulum position and that the final pendulum mass remains at the final position without oscillation.
+How does the solution change if the mass of the item carried is increased to m2=5?

 - Bryson, A.E., Dynamic Optimization, Addison-Wesley, 1999.